 The second BWR for 2021, presented by Sierra Nevada Brewing Co. will take place on August 21 in Asheville, NC at the Ride Kanuga location, an incredible destination nestled on 1,400 stunning acres in the Blue Ridge Mountains.
 Its historic setting features a beautiful 30-acre lake, 20-miles of trails, and full-service meeting and lodging facilities for up to 440 guests.
-The race will be the longest of the series at roughly 144-miles and 12,000 feet of climbing.
+The Waffle is roughly 104-miles and 11,000 feet of climbing.
 There will also be a 75-80(ish) Mile Wafer and 35-40(ish) Wanna Route (routes are subject to change by event day depending on approval by districts and counties)

 Course & Terrain Highlights:

 Created as an extremely challenging race in the spirit of the great European one-day Spring Classics, BWR, with a Belgique theme, is an unusually difficult race.
-There will be two distances on offer in Asheville, the longer Waffle event and the half as long Wafer event and the intro Wanna route for those looking to get a taste of the fun without the life-changing commitment of the Waffle.
+There will be three distances on offer in North Carolina, the longer Waffle event, the half as long Wafer event and the intro Wanna route for those looking to get a taste of the fun without the life-changing commitment of the Waffle or Wafer.

 The BWR will be offering a prize purse to the top five riders, both female and male.
 Last year the San Diego BWR female participation exploded and all the event stakeholders want to keep that growth going across the board.

 This inaugural BWR Asheville event will have a deep field of professional riders and an expansive list of hungry amateur riders drawn to the unique opportunity to race alongside their heroes, like World Tour rider, Peter Stetina, who won the 2019 San Diego edition.
 Racers and event patrons will be treated to Belgian waffles, Sierra Nevada beer, and a selection of delightful Sierra Nevada taproom menu items provided by their incredible catering team.
-The Waffle race itself promises unparalleled punishment for entrants along a 144-mile course, which features more than 12,000 feet of undulating climbs and over 40-miles of off-road terrain that harken to the teeth-rattling cobblestones of Europe’s most grueling races.
+The Waffle race itself promises unparalleled punishment for entrants along a 104-mile course, which features more than 11,000 feet of undulating climbs and over 40-miles of off-road terrain that harken to the teeth-rattling cobblestones of Europe’s most grueling races.